 Plan B Games Azul Board Game calls for you to pit your mosaic building skills against your fellow competitors as you race to finish decorating the king’s royal palace.
 Each game takes around 40 minutes to complete and involves collecting tiles, creating patterns and placing them on the board to score points, depending on the complexity and style of the pattern.
 The game comes with high-quality components and can be played by two to four artisans who are over the age of eight.

-BEST TEAMWORK GAME
+BEST YOU VS GAME PLAY

 16. Blue Orange Games Photosynthesis Board Game

 Brush up on your second grade knowledge with this green strategy board game all about cultivating seeds.
 Two to four players over the age of eight can compete against each other to see who can grow their seeds and create newer, younger trees in the fastest manner.
 Choosing the right land, sun exposure and rainfall are all important steps in your journey to reshape the ever-changing forest.

 With more than 8,500 reviews on Amazon with a 4.5-star rating, there can be little doubt that people enjoy playing Day of Wonder Ticket to Ride.
 This cross-country train adventure game is for two to five players and takes around 60 minutes to complete.
 The fast pace of play ensures everyone remains awake and involved as you work to connect some of the iconic cities from across North America.
 You’ll earn additional points for connecting two far away cities as you construct new train routes to travel on.